andrelcmoreira/elf98/README.md

   -s, --season year     the season's year to fetch the data -p, --provider provider
-                        team data provider (currently only "espn" is supported)
+                        team data provider (currently only "espn" is supported) -o, --output-directory directory
+                        output directory to put the patches on
 ```